We want to animate the streets of Quarry Hill in an immersive, exciting way that drives footfall while changing perspectives on life and literature.

 Mark is a writer, runner and baker born and raised in Leeds (but bred here, there and everywhere).
 His writing has included comics, journalism and the history of Yorkshire food.
 Many of Mark’s best memories of his grandma, Dorothy, were made in the Quarry Theatre of Leeds Playhouse.
 She would point out St Hilda’s down the road where his grandad, Jim, used to sing, not telling the nuns that he was really there for the free breakfast.

-Street Stories will be going live in late summer 2020.
+Street Stories will be live until mid September 2020.

 The project is supported by the Leeds City College Arts Fund.